reactive-python/reactpy-django/docs/src/reference/utils.md

 ## Register Iframe

-This function is used register a view as an `#!python iframe` with ReactPy.
+This function is used register a Django view as a ReactPy `#!python iframe`.

 It is mandatory to use this function alongside [`view_to_iframe`](../reference/components.md#view-to-iframe).